 Instead, think of yourself as a coach.
 A good coach isn’t on the player’s case every minute.
 She gives instruction and allows the player the opportunity to learn.
 She ignores whining and complaining and notices efforts to solve problems.
 She allows frustration and notices improvement.
 If your children genuinely need help with their homework, offer it, but don’t reply to every little plea for assistance.
 Tell them you’ll help them at the end of the homework session and encourage them to resolve problems on their own.
 If they’re not even trying, ignore their pleas for assistance.
 Notice them when they’re making the effort, not when they’re begging and pleading for help.

 The power of these strategies lies in the consistent and relentless application of an action-oriented approach, which uses consequences and few words.
-I’ve seen it work time and time again, even in the most difficult and challenging situations.
+I’ve seen it work time and time again, even in the most challenging situations.

 You can, of course, get more when you buy the Homework Habits Made Easy Program.
 In the program, I walk you through every detail of setting up your home so that the habits of success build easily and naturally.
 Well…easily after a while.
 The first few days may be a bit tough…the first few weeks may be a bit tough…depending upon your child.
 But every child gets it…if you stick to your guns…only because you have more leverage than you have been willing to use.
 You also learn what not to do, and how avoiding mistakes can quickly get your kids on track.